Policies Across All 1PD-3PD Courses (updated 7/2/25):

 Concerns, Appeals, and Complaints

 Students who have concerns about their evaluation of performance and/or student-faculty relations should review the Student-Faculty Handbook for guidance.
 The Student-Faculty Handbook also outlines the chain of command for any appeals and/or complaints.
 Concerns about a course (e.g., course requirements, quizzes, exams) should first be discussed with the appropriate course instructor and the Teaching Partnership Leader/Course Director.
-If a satisfactory resolution is not achieved, the student may appeal to the Assistant Dean for Curricular Affairs who will also engage other individuals depending on the request (e.g., campus dean, department chair, Assistant Dean for Student Affairs).
-If the student finds the decision unsatisfactory, the student may appeal to the Associate Dean for Professional Education If the student finds the decision at the College level unsatisfactory, they will be referred to the Provost and Associate Provost of Undergraduate Affairs/Director of Professional Curriculum.
+If a satisfactory resolution is not achieved, the student may appeal to the Assistant Dean for Curricular Affairs who will also engage other individuals depending on the request (e.g., campus dean, department chair, Associate Dean for Student Affairs).
+If the student finds the decision unsatisfactory, the student may appeal to the Associate Dean for Professional Advancement and Assessment.
+If the student finds the decision at the College level unsatisfactory, they will be referred to the Provost and Associate Provost and Director.
 If the decision is unsatisfactory, the student may appeal to the UF Ombuds at ombuds.ufl.edu.
 Please note that at any stage of the process, the student can appeal directly to the UF Ombuds.

 Psychomotor and Learning Expectations